 We all know how poor we are as a social species but we push it deep down into our subconscious because we are told we are a social species and that being sociable is good.
 We are born into societies that are fully built.
 It is easy to assume society developed through our social nature and not through individual self interest.

-When we consider the human species to be a transactional species that is a poor social animal but that develops socially oriented cults as a by-product of self-interest, we begin to understand more easily the nature of human ‘social’ evolution and social interaction: the nature of wars, the nature of group mentality, the nature of religion, the nature of human interaction with the world, the nature of personality, and the nature of interpersonal relationships.
+When we consider the human species to be a transactional species that is a poor social animal but that develops socially oriented cults as a by-product of self-interest, we begin to understand more easily the nature of human ‘social’ evolution and social interaction: the nature of wars, the nature of group mentality, the nature of religion, the nature of human interaction with the world, the nature of personality, the nature of interpersonal relationships and the nature of who we are personally.

 Everyone wants something in return for their time, their effort, their knowledge, their skills and their possessions.
 They might not know it, but ignorance is not evidence of the contrary position that people are intrinsically altruistic.